Proper employee time tracking compliance is crucial for HR professionals, payroll managers, and small business owners alike.

 For exempt (salaried) employees, FLSA does not require daily/weekly hour tracking, but you must keep core payroll records (e.g., salary basis, pay period, payment dates).

-Timekeeping Rules and Regulations for Hourly Employees
+Timekeeping Rules for Hourly Employees

 While different countries have their own time clock rules and regulations, there are some universal regulations that all US states must adhere to in regard to hourly employees: